Curried Butternut Squash Soup that is MEGA creamy without any heavy cream, mega healthy and mega flavorful!

 This Curried Butternut Squash Soup will last about 4-5 days in the refrigerator.

-YES!
-This Thai Butternut Soup freezes well because it does not contain any dairy, potatoes, rice or pasta.
+This soup freezes well because it does not contain any dairy, potatoes, rice or pasta.

 Looking for more Butternut Squash Recipes?